What Is TMS Therapy? Understanding Transcranial Magnetic Stimulation Definition And Benefits

 You have a history of seizures: As it can (rarely) induce seizures, it's worth mentioning too that if you or your family has had seizures or epilepsy.

-Talking to your doctor
+Talking to your doctor about mental health care

 You should tell your doctor about your complete medical history and medical conditions (both mental and physical).
 You should also feel comfortable asking your doctor any questions you might have.

-Should I try TMS treatment?
+Should I try TMS treatment if I have depression?

 The answer, ultimately, is to speak to a professional.
 A TMS physician (a physician experienced and trained in TMS) should be able to tell you if TMS is right for you, give you a frame for how much it will cost, and be able to go through the process along with you.
 Your doctor can help you find an individualized treatment that will work for you.
 If it includes TMS, your doctor will further individualize your treatment by measuring your motor threshold to determine the right amount of energy for you.

-Talk with a counselor
+Talk with a mental health care counselor for depression

 While repetitive transcranial stimulation (rTMS) is showing promise for the treatment of major depressive disorder, it is usually not recommended until other avenues have been exhausted.
 For most patients, medication and/or counseling can help improve MDD symptoms.
-Meta-analyses looking at both medication and psychotherapy treatments have found that psychosocial interventions (i.e., counseling) may be as effective as antidepressants for those with severe depression, and a combination of both generally have “superior effectiveness.”
+Meta-analyses looking at both medication and psychotherapy treatments have found that psychosocial interventions (i.e., counseling) may be as effective as antidepressants for those with severe depression, and a combination of both generally has “superior effectiveness.”

 Online talk therapy